CianDaly/Game-Review-App/README.md

 ## Independent learning.

  Researched how to build and deploy my app to a domain on the internet.
-The app is hosted and deployed on Surge to view it as an end user would on the internet.
+The app is hosted and deployed on Surge,

 [main]: ./images/mainView.png